 Review of Spirit of Tasmania 2 ferry

 As cruiseferry, Spirit of Tasmania 2 has a total of 222 cabins with 750 beds.
-Of all staterooms, 59 are twin-bed porthole, 72 four-bed porthole, 81 twin-four-bed Inside, 8 Deluxe, 2 wheelchair-accessible.
+Of all staterooms, 59 are twin-bed porthole, 72 are four-bed porthole, 81 twin-four-bed Inside, 8 Deluxe, 2 wheelchair-accessible.
 All staterooms are air-conditioned, non-smoking, with en-suite bathrooms (washbasin, under-sink shelf, WC, shower, hairdryer).
-The ferry company provides bed linens, towels and toiletries.
+The ferry company provides bed linens, towels, and toiletries.
 Cabin amenities include bedside table, mirrored writing desk with chair, wall-mounted reading lamps, lower twin beds (fixed, size 2 x 0,8 m), upper bunk beds (wall-mounted), clothes storage (hangers / no wardrobes).

 Spirit of Tasmania cruise cabins (staterooms for overnight passengers and "day cabins") are located on decks 7-8 and are in the following categories:

-- 2-Bed Cabins (with 2 fixed lower beds, flat TV) and 4-Bed Cabins (with 2 lower and 2 upper bunks) are inside and outside (with non-opening Porthole window).
+- 2-Bed Cabins (with 2 fixed lower beds, TV) and 4-Bed Cabins (with 2 lower and 2 upper bunks) are inside and outside (with non-opening Porthole window).

 - 2-Bed Disabled Cabin (wheelchair-accessible, wider entry door, 2 fixed lower beds, linoleum flooring, adapted bathroom, near-lift location on Deck 8 midship)

 - "Day cabins" are also available for booking.
-Day cabins accommodate passengers from 1 hour after departure until 1 hour prior arrival.
+Day cabins accommodate passengers from 1 hour after departure until 1 hour prior to arrival.
 All other passengers must vacate their staterooms 30 min prior to homeport arrival.

 - In case an infant is booked, baby cot (1 or 2) will be placed in the cabin free of charge (subject to availability).

 The ship additionally has 121 reclining seats (aircraft-type armchairs) available for pre-booking in Reserved Seating Lounge (Deck 8).
-Recliners can be booked for day and night crossings.
+Recliners can be booked for the day and night crossings.
 Recliners are fully automatic and have recharging points and under-seat storage for luggage.